 - risk sharing;

-- asset and liability management of the company with the aim of profit;
+- asset and liability management with the aim of generating profit;

-- attracting investors (for example, a bank can establish an investment fund in the Czech Republic to place certain assets and then attract investors to obtain funds for managing the bank).
+- attracting investors (e.g. a bank can establish an investment fund in the Czech Republic to place certain assets and then attract investors to obtain funds for managing the bank).

 To date, there are many types of investment funds.
-You can order legal advice on the organization of an investment fund, as well as receive legal support in the implementation of your business project.
-Below are the most popular fund categories.
+You can order legal advice on the establishment of an investment fund, as well as receive legal assistance in the implementation of your business project.

 - direct investments;